-- Day of service rate (i.e., when you pay for the session on the day it was provided) is $160.
+- Day of service rate (i.e., when you pay for the session on the day it was provided) is $170.
 A cash discount may also apply.
 My full professional rates are $300 for an initial consultation, $220 per hour session.
-This is the full amount that will be billed to your PPO insurance company.

 What happens if I’m in crisis and I need to talk to you right away?

 I offer non-emergency counseling and coaching services.
 This means that I am likely not going to be able to call back right away should you call me.
 I will usually call you back within 24-hours; however, I may not always be able to do so.
 I do not answer client calls while on vacation.
 Should you have an emergency that you feel is life-threatening, please call 911.

 One of my goals for people I work with is to help them be able to tolerate intense emotions so that they do not become overwhelmed by them.
 When we’re able to tolerate intense experience, we can draw upon internal resources that help us to manage crisis, rather than be buried under the weight of them.